thekr1s/esp8266_wordclock/hardware/README.md

 - You should be able to test the LED panel by connection the ESP to its power supply

 ## Connect the led-panel with the light-divider
-- Place the light-divider on the led-panel and make sure all leds are centerd
+- Place the light-divider on the led-panel and make sure all leds are centred
 - Drill (1.5mm) hole through both panels.
-These hols can later be used to connect both pannels
+These hols can later be used to connect both panels
-- Flip it and screw both panales to eatchoter.
+- Flip it and screw both panels to each other.
 - Frameless ESP placement
-    - Big clock place the ESP in the upper right cornor (hot glue)
+    - Big clock place the ESP in the upper right corner (hot glue)
-    - Normal clock the ESP will be scruwed to the back
+    - Normal clock the ESP will be screwed to the back
 - <img src="images/led_divider_and_led_panel.jpeg" alt="drawing" width="200"/>

 ## Diffuser (to be improved)